RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 * `d` deletes a partition.
 * `n` creates a new partition.
 * `q` quits fdisk.

+Here's the plan: In order to increase the size of `/dev/mmcblk0p2`, we will delete it, and then re-create it with a larger size.
+Note the use of the `d` and `n` commands in the following sequence.
+When `fdisk` asks us for the new partition number, type, first sector, and last sector, we will choose the defaults.
+Choosing the defaults will give us the largest available size for our SD card.

+Note: Your numbers will vary depending on the size and configuration of your SD card, but the general procedure will be the same.

 ```bash
 ubuntu@ubuntu-armhf:~$ sudo fdisk /dev/mmcblk0